What’s a Tenor Guitar?

 Alternate Tunings for Ukulele

 Alternate tunings are not common for the ukulele but are sometimes used by blues musicians and slide players.
-Because nylon strings can take over a week to stretch into stable tuning, and because ukuleles are generally more delicate than bigger instruments, alternate tunings typically involve only incremental retuning of existing strings, usually to an open chord.
-Learn to walk before you start running.
-Before investigating the world of alternate and open tunings, you should be able to consistently and easily tune and string your ukuleles with assistance.
+Because nylon strings can take more than a week to stretch into stable tuning, and because ukuleles are generally more delicate than bigger instruments, alternate tunings typically involve only incremental retuning of existing strings.

 CAUTION: Too much string tension can destroy a ukulele!